 Some of my favorites include:

 This recipe for Chili Lime Salmon happens a lot around here.
 It takes less than 30 minutes to put together and cleanup is a breeze!
 Best of all, you can either bake it in the oven or grill it for summer cookouts.

 Asparagus and broccoli are my favorite since they are low carb and full of nutrients.
-Plus, if you are looking for a low carb or keto friendly meal, just leave out the honey and sub in a low-carb sweetener.
+If you want to keep this low carb, Whole 30 or keto friendly, just leave out the honey or sub in a low-carb sweetener.

 This Chili Lime Salmon with asparagus and broccoli is light, tasty and perfect for busy weeknights.